-This project was completed in 2016 at a European plant for one of the largest animal food producer in the world, with a world-wide annual production of 23.2 million tons.
+This project was completed in 2016 at a European plant for one of the largest animal food producers in the world, with a worldwide annual production of 23.2 million tons.

 Our customer operates in a highly volatile environment where meat prices fluctuate dramatically.
 Management needs information available to them to help guide them in making decisions on which products can be culled and which should be pushed during various market conditions.

 Prior to installing CAT Squared's costing solution, our customer could not accurately determine the value of Work-in-Progress (WIP) and Cost-of-Goods-Sold (COGS), which are required for monthly reporting in the accounting system.
 The ERP system they were using from SAP could not provide this information because most ERP systems do not seamlessly integrate into plant floor operations systems.
 Also, the auditors would not accept the spreadsheets plant employees were using because they could not provide full traceability and validate how their numbers were calculated.

 Traditional costing assigns costs to products based on an average overhead rate using budgeted and estimated costs and volumes to determine what the standard cost should be.
 This application does not provide an understanding of what the real and actual costs are, only the variances from standard.
 Standard costing variances could fluctuate dramatically from month to month without ever providing any answers on real costs.
 With traditional costing, management’s attention is focused on variances from “the standard,” forcing an acceptance of the “standard” as the norm, not the actual costs.

 Standards are generally set once a year during budget season and mostly not changed until next year’s budget cycle.
 So, when manufacturing conditions, input costs, capacity utilization, and other major impacts happen during a year, management has no perspective on what the impact of these changes are (unless they choose to recalculate standards, which does not often happen).